iann0036/tf-cfn-provider/docs/providers/oci/ObjectstorageObject.md

 `Source` - (Optional) An absolute path to a file on the local system.
 Cannot be defined if `Content` or `SourceUriDetails` is defined.

 `SourceUriDetails` - (Optional) Details of the source URI of the object in the cloud.
 Cannot be defined if `Content` or `Source` is defined.
-Note: To enable object copy, you must authorize the service to manage objects on your behalf. * `Region` - (Required) The region of the source object. * `Namespace` - (Required) The top-level namespace of the source object. * `Bucket` - (Required) The name of the bucket for the source object. * `Object` - (Required) The name of the source object. * `SourceObjectIfMatchEtag` - (Optional) The entity tag to match the source object. * `DestinationObjectIfMatchEtag` - (Optional) The entity tag to match the target object. * `DestinationObjectIfNoneMatchEtag` - (Optional) The entity tag to not match the target object.

-`Region` - (Required) The region of the source object. * `Namespace` - (Required) The top-level namespace of the source object. * `Bucket` - (Required) The name of the bucket for the source object. * `Object` - (Required) The name of the source object. * `SourceObjectIfMatchEtag` - (Optional) The entity tag to match the source object. * `DestinationObjectIfMatchEtag` - (Optional) The entity tag to match the target object. * `DestinationObjectIfNoneMatchEtag` - (Optional) The entity tag to not match the target object.

-`Namespace` - (Required) The top-level namespace of the source object. * `Bucket` - (Required) The name of the bucket for the source object. * `Object` - (Required) The name of the source object. * `SourceObjectIfMatchEtag` - (Optional) The entity tag to match the source object. * `DestinationObjectIfMatchEtag` - (Optional) The entity tag to match the target object. * `DestinationObjectIfNoneMatchEtag` - (Optional) The entity tag to not match the target object.
+Note: To enable object copy, you must authorize the service to manage objects on your behalf.

-`Bucket` - (Required) The name of the bucket for the source object. * `Object` - (Required) The name of the source object. * `SourceObjectIfMatchEtag` - (Optional) The entity tag to match the source object. * `DestinationObjectIfMatchEtag` - (Optional) The entity tag to match the target object. * `DestinationObjectIfNoneMatchEtag` - (Optional) The entity tag to not match the target object.
+`Region` - (Required) The region of the source object.

+`Namespace` - (Required) The top-level namespace of the source object.

+`Bucket` - (Required) The name of the bucket for the source object.

-`Object` - (Required) The name of the source object. * `SourceObjectIfMatchEtag` - (Optional) The entity tag to match the source object. * `DestinationObjectIfMatchEtag` - (Optional) The entity tag to match the target object. * `DestinationObjectIfNoneMatchEtag` - (Optional) The entity tag to not match the target object.
+`Object` - (Required) The name of the source object.

-`SourceObjectIfMatchEtag` - (Optional) The entity tag to match the source object. * `DestinationObjectIfMatchEtag` - (Optional) The entity tag to match the target object. * `DestinationObjectIfNoneMatchEtag` - (Optional) The entity tag to not match the target object.
+`SourceObjectIfMatchEtag` - (Optional) The entity tag to match the source object.

-`DestinationObjectIfMatchEtag` - (Optional) The entity tag to match the target object. * `DestinationObjectIfNoneMatchEtag` - (Optional) The entity tag to not match the target object.
+`DestinationObjectIfMatchEtag` - (Optional) The entity tag to match the target object.

 `DestinationObjectIfNoneMatchEtag` - (Optional) The entity tag to not match the target object.